CodeScop/Oge-Mai-Field-Guide/allresources.md

     - 3PC Golden Chest: 1
     - 3PC Quests: Luciola Materials (5)
     - Gansu Stone Chest: 1-3
+  - WATER:
+    - Hideout Battles: Grongu (2000 words for 1)
-  - WATER: Balance Battles: Xyplos (2000 words, 1 Water Mask, 1 Underwater Torch for 1-2)
+    - Balance Battles: Xyplos (2000 words, 1 Water Mask, 1 Underwater Torch for 1-2)
 - **Buy:** DESERT: 45 Coins in Gansu Item Shop/Tepij Locals; 65 Coins in 3PC Item Bazaar/Zilya's Great Bazaar
 - **Sell price:** 15 Coins (don't sell unless you have >100; will usually be better to use to craft Fine Fabric and sell for more)
 - **Used for:**